krausest/js-framework-benchmark/frameworks/keyed/qwik/README.md

 # Qwik

 Please note that this benchmark does not test the true power of Qwik, namely resumability.
-So the expected result is that Qwik is average in this benchmark, but it is much faster in real world applications than other frameworks.
+So the expected result is that Qwik is average in this benchmark, but it is much faster in real world applications.

 See https://qwik.builder.io/docs/concepts/think-qwik/